ogame-ninja/documentation/faq/how-to-configure-telegram.md

 - To create a new bot type `/newbot` and follow instructions.
 - Put your telegram bot token ID in [http://127.0.0.1:8080/admin/settings](http://127.0.0.1:8080/admin/settings).
 - Type `/start` to your newly created bot.

+---

+### Telegram Group ChatID

+- Create a Group
+- Add your Bot to your Channel
+- Add @getmyid_bot to your Channel and get the ChatID for the Groupchat.
+- If you have your Chat ID remove the @getmyid_bot from the Group.